OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 ## [1] 0
 ```

-Extract daily values, like our GPP above:
+Extract daily values, like our GPP above.
+You try out maximum for this
+(rather than median):

 ```r